microsoft/finops-toolkit/docs/finops-hub/troubleshooting.md

 layout: default
 parent: FinOps hubs
 title: Troubleshooting
-nav_order: 3
+nav_order: 999
 description: 'Details and solutions for common issues you may experience with FinOps hubs.'
-permalink: /hubs/troubleshoting
+permalink: /hubs/troubleshoot
 ---

-# Troubleshooting FinOps hubs<!-- markdownlint-disable-line MD025 -->
+<span class="fs-9 d-block mb-4">Troubleshooting FinOps hubs</span>
 Sorry to hear you're having a problem.
+We're here to help!
+{: .fs-6 .fw-300 }

+---

-Here are a few common issues and solutions:
+Here are a few simple solutions to issues you may have faced:

 - [Reports are empty (no data)](#reports-are-empty-no-data)
 - [The Microsoft.EventGrid resource provider is not registered in subscription \<guid\>](#the-microsofteventgrid-resource-provider-is-not-registered-in-subscription-guid)